tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/快速入门_intl_en.md

 #### 4. Install Poco libraries and header files

-Download and install the latest version of Poco libraries and header files from [Poco official website](https://pocoproject.org/download.html), or directly use the git command to download [Poco] (https://github.com/pocoproject/poco.git).
+Download and install the latest version of Poco libraries and header files from [Poco official website](https://pocoproject.org/download.html), or directly use the git command to download [Poco](https://github.com/pocoproject/poco.git).

 >The latest version of Poco requires C++14 support.
 If your compiler only supports C++11 or below, you can use [Poco 1.9.4](https://github.com/pocoproject/poco/releases/tag/poco-1.9.4-release).